 Trends and Latest Developments

 In modern data analysis, while advanced statistical techniques dominate, the range maintains relevance, particularly when combined with other measures.
-Current trends involve using the range in conjunction with more robust statistical tools to enhance data insights.
+Current trends involve using the range in conjunction with more strong statistical tools to enhance data insights.

 Emerging Trends